-We generally welcome applications from students who intend to defer their entry for a year (a 'gap' year).
-Applicants may indicate on their UCAS application that they wish to defer entry for a year, or may contact us in writing later in the application cycle, but no later than 31 August.
-Applicants seeking to defer their entry should be aware that any offer conditions must be met by the end of the application cycle for the year in which they submitted their UCAS application.
+Applicants seeking to defer their entry should be aware that any offer conditions must be met by the end of the application cycle for the year in which they submitted their application.
 Applications which indicate at the outset that they are for deferred entry will be considered against the entry criteria for the year in which they apply.
 Unless there are exceptional circumstances, we do not normally permit applicants who apply to us through the Clearing process to defer their entry.

+The deadline for deferral requests made by accepted applicants after A level results day is 31st August and these will be considered on a case by case basis, but deferral is not guaranteed.
 Some programmes require work experience as part of their admissions criteria.
-Where this is the case, applicants are advised to contact the Admissions Tutor for the programme concerned for advice about how to make the most of their gap year.
+Where this is the case, applicants are advised to contact either the Admissions Team or the Admissions Tutor for the programme concerned for advice about how to make the most of their gap year.

 We do not normally permit applicants to defer entry for more than one year.
-Applicants who defer for more than one year are usually expected to make a fresh application through UCAS.
-Where an applicant may wish to defer more than once, this would be reviewed on a case by case basis.
+Applicants who wish to defer for more than one year are usually expected to make a fresh application through UCAS.
+Where an applicant may wish to defer more than once, this would be reviewed on a case-by-case basis.